paius1/pia-foss-connman-connect/README.md

     journactl -f -u pia-wireguard.service

 ```
+#  To run from kodi Favourites:
+   from pia-foss-connman-connect/kodi_assets/
+&emsp;&emsp;copy the xml in add_to_favourites.xml to ~/.kodi/userdate/favourites.xml
+&emsp;&emsp;change the paths to the scripts and thumbnails i.e. .png files

+&ensp;reload kodi,
 ```
-  To run from kodi Favourites: from /path/2/pia-foss-connman-connect/kodi_assets/
-                               copy the xml in add_to_favourites.xml to ~/.kodi/userdate/favourites.xml changing the paths to the scripts and thumbnails i.e. .png files reload your favourites, and enjoy.
+  systemctl restart kodi
 ```

+&emsp;&emsp;&emsp;and enjoy.

+---
 FROM PIA-FOSS MANUAL-CONNECTIONS:

 The scripts were written so that they are easy to read and to modify.
 The code also has a lot of comments, so that you find all the information you might need.
 We hope you will enjoy forking the repo and customizing the scripts for your setup!